 A co-op student can be an extremely valuable asset - but they need to be managed right in order to thrive.

-With 20,000+ co-op students across 120+ programs, Waterloo has access to a lot of data about what makes a successful work term.
+With more than 21,000 co-op students across 120+ programs, Waterloo has access to a lot of data about what makes a successful work term.

 Our research has highlighted one key fact: the success of a co-op student’s work term is defined by their experience at a company more so than their actual job title and daily work.